 7. Basecamp - Best For Efficient Collaboration

-Basecamp is one of the oldest project management tools and has been popular for over a decade now.
+Basecamp is one of the oldest project management tools and it has been popular for over a decade now.
 Over the course of time, Basecamp has maintained its focus on efficient functionalities.
-It resisted falling for unnecessary trendy features to keep itself clutter-free.
+Thus, it has resisted falling for unnecessary trendy features in order to keep itself clutter-free.

 From task management and communication to extensive file storage features, Basecamp is a complete solution that minimizes the need for other tools like Dropbox and Slack.
 It has a plethora of features that facilitate assigning and scheduling tasks, sharing files and messaging (private and in groups).

 With efficient integration with third-party apps, Basecamp enables the teams to always see the bigger picture.
 It provides 360-degree project management aid so that no detail or task is left behind or ignored.